-I am running for Assembly District 9 to ensure the hardworking folks in our district have a strong voice in Carson City.
+It has been an honor to serve as the people of Assembly District 9.
+I am running for re-election to ensure that the hardworking folks in our district continue to have a strong voice in Carson City.
 I am asking for your vote and your support.

-For more than seven years, I have been employed as a Chief Deputy Public Defender at the Clark County Public Defender’s Office, serving the most needy in the community and ensuring that every Nevadan is afforded the protections of both the Nevada and United States Constitution.
+I am a partner at Battle Born Injury Lawyers.
+I primarily represent people who have been injured by the negligence of others to ensure they receive the compensation they deserve to pay for increasingly expensive medical care.
+For more than seven years prior to that, I was a Chief Deputy Public Defender at the Clark County Public Defender’s Office, serving the most needy in the community and ensuring that every Nevadan is afforded the protections of both the Nevada and United States Constitution.
 My work has enlightened me about the lack of services and assistance for the seriously mentally ill and for other Nevadans who are often forgotten.
 We must do more for those who need our help the most.
 As Nevada moves forward, we must make a concerted effort to ensure that there are opportunities for all Nevadans, not just a select few.

 During the 2013 and 2015 Nevada legislative sessions, I served as an advocate for Clark County and the Public Defender’s Office.
 In that role, I gained valuable experience, learning the legislative process firsthand and participating in the drafting of legislation and the presentation of bills and amendments.
 The experience taught me the importance of working together, regardless of party affiliation, as well as the value of practical solutions to help struggling Nevadans.
 This experience will allow me to hit the ground running and to be effective in Carson City.